Review of Disney's Frozen II - True Friendship Game

 What Age is Disney's Frozen II - True Friendship Game

-What we though about Disney's Frozen II - True Friendship Game
+What we thought about Disney's Frozen II - True Friendship Game

-Although my older children found initially found it a bit too easy to win, once we made a few amendments to make it harder they both loved it - including my 10 year son who first said it looked too girl for him.
+Although my older children found initially found it a bit too easy to win, once we made a few amendments to make it harder they both loved it - including my 10-year-old son who first said it looked too girl for him.

-With the easy to follow rules and the fact there is no overall winner, the Disney's Frozen II - True Friendship is an excellent game for younger children, especially those just learning the joys of board game.
-Add in the attention to detial in the Frozen theming, Disney's Frozen II - True Friendship will make a great gift for little Frozen Fans.
+With the easy to follow rules and the fact, there is no overall winner, Disney's Frozen II - True Friendship is an excellent game for younger children, especially those just learning the joys of a board game.
+Add in the attention to detail in the Frozen theming, Disney's Frozen II - True Friendship will make a great gift for little Frozen fans.

 How Much Is Disney's Frozen II - True Friendship Game And Where Can You Purchase It From?

-Disney's Frozen II - True Friendship has an RRP of £14.99 and can be purchase from Amazon and other online retailers.
+Disney's Frozen II - True Friendship has an RRP of £14.99 and can be purchase from Amazon here (affiliate link).